Class of 1977 (China)

 The Class of 1977, Class 1977, or simply Class 77 (77级 (77級, qīqī jí, 77 grade)), refers to the 270,000 Chinese students who were admitted to college in late 1977.
 This marked the return of the nation-wide college entrance examination after an 11-year suspension during the Cultural Revolution.
 Over 5.7 million young people took the exam; only 4.8% were admitted.

 Because the exam was held in winter, with students starting class in early March, the classes of 1977 and 1978 entered university in the same calendar year.
 And, like the Class of 1977, the Class of 1978 also included a large number of older students from previous years of high school graduates.
 Therefore, they are often called jointly as "Class of 77 and 78".
-The enrollment of the classes of 1977 and 1978, alongside economic reforms in 1978, marked a turning point for the country.
+The enrollment of the classes of 1977 and 1978, alongside reform and opening up, marked a turning point for the country.
 Many of the classes' graduates went on to make impressive contributions in various fields.